brunoterkaly/AzureScenarios/UnfinishedAzureBt3_ExportingToSQLDatabase/Hol.md

 	_Verifying the existence of the customers table_

 1. Towards the top of the window you will see a **New Query** button.
 Click on it and type in a simple select query as seen below (**select * from customers**).
 Then click the **Run** menu item.
-You should be able to see data for the customers table.
+You should be able to see data for the **customers table**.

 	![Issuing a query](Images/image020.png?raw=true)

 	_Issuing a query_

 1. You can also connect to the **Windows Azure SQL Database** from any running instance of **SQL Server Management Studio**.
 You can use it to connect to **Windows Azure SQL Database**. **SQL Server Management Studio** is a familiar tool to most developers and can boost productivity tremendously.
-Launch SQL Server management studio from any computer connected to the Internet.
+Launch **SQL Server Management Studio** from any computer connected to the Internet.
 Click the **Connect button** on **Object Explorer**. as stated earlier in this lab, you will need the **Server Name** as well as the **Login Credentials** to connect to the cloud hosted instance of **Windows Azure SQL Database**.
 Click **Connect** when you have entered in this information.

 	![Using **SQL Server Management Studio**](Images/image021.png?raw=true)

 	_Using **SQL Server Management Studio**_

-1. You can write mouseclick on the customers table and select **Script Table As | Select To | New Query Editor Window**.
+1. You can right mouse click on the **customers** table and select **Script Table As | Select To | New Query Editor Window**.
 Next, click on the **Execute** toolbar button at the top.
 You should see the same **customer** information as in the previous step.

 	![Entering the select query](Images/image022.png?raw=true)

 	_Entering the select query_

-1. The final step to this lab is to get the actual connection string that can be used by client applications.
+1. The final step to this lab is to get the actual **connection string** that can be used by client applications.
 The Windows Azure portal gives this to you with just a simple mouse click.
 Return back to the **SQL database** selection at the **Windows Azure portal**.
 Note the selection at the bottom of the portal, **View SQL Database connection strings for ADO .Net, ODBC, PHP, and JDBC**.
 Click on it.

 	![Getting the connection string](Images/image023.png?raw=true)

 	_Getting the connection string_

-1. You now have all the needed information to connect up to your Windows Azure SQL database.
+1. You now have all the needed information to connect up to your **Windows Azure SQL Database**.

 	![Viewing all available connection strings](Images/image024.png?raw=true)